-The label is notable for early releases by North East chief heedbangers Venom, Raven and Blitzkrieg who are acknowledged as major influences on American thrash metal bands Metallica, Megadeth and Anthrax.
+The label is notable for early releases by North East chief headbangers Venom, Raven and Blitzkrieg who are acknowledged as major influences on American thrash metal bands Metallica, Megadeth and Anthrax.

-One of the lesser known albums was from SLUTT.
-A gang of twisted metallers from Tyneside with their make up, leather and studs.
+One of the lesser-known albums was from SLUTT.
+A gang of twisted metallers from Tyneside with their makeup, leather and studs.
 They released one album in 1988.
 The original bassist John Hopper talks about those times…’

 ‘For a number of years Glen and myself worked at the Roman Fort in South Shields and the wages from there helped finance our instruments.
 Me on bass, Glen Wade on drums and a friend was interested in doing some vocals.

 Next thing a guy with a guitar, trem and long hair came over.
 That was Antton Lant.
 We didn’t know about his brother Conrad or Neat records but soon we got to know the connection with Venom.

-In 1987 we played at The Queen Vic pub in South Shields and got paid £300 which we used to rent lights, dry ice etc. That gig was a blast..and was videotaped ..and the audio exists’.
+In 1987 we played at The Queen Vic pub in South Shields and got paid £300 which we used to rent lights, dry ice etc. That gig was a blast.
+And was videotaped and the audio exists’.

-The line-up was Antton on guitar, myself on bass, Glen on drums and our original vocalist.
+The line-up was Antton on guitar, me on bass, Glen on drums and our original vocalist.
 On that demo Glenn had the use of a Ludwig kit owned by Tony Bray from Venom – we asked them first like!

 Things were becoming real you know.
 We got forms for our passports as we were going out on tour, NEAT paid for those.
 Like any band we just wanted a break, yes we were fortunate with the link we had with Neat but we still had to put the time in, the rehearsals.